Chris Triantafilou with University of Waterloo Warrior Football Defensive Backs, 1994

 Coach Tri, visibly annoyed, barked: "Shiau!
 What are we on?"
 I didn't realize he was asking me what drill we had moved on to.

-Confused, I got out of my stance, paused, then answered, "Turf, Coach?" referring to the artificial playing surface.
+Confused, I got out of my stance, paused, then answered, "Turf, Coach?"

 Coach Tri cocked his head, pondered my response.
 His scowl changed to a smile.